Tukale01/tukale/src/data/experieces/experience-4/index.md

 ---
 category: 'experiences'
-company: 'Waayeel Consulting'
+company: 'HarHub'
-position: 'Digital Marketing Consultant'
+position: 'Communication & Community Manager'
-startDate: 'Jun 2019'
+startDate: 'Dec 2019'
-endDate: 'Present'
+endDate: 'Feb 2021'
 ---

-I am responsible for making digital media plans for businesses, hiring and training talent for them, and helping them select the most appropriate channels, help them choose the proper content to share over their digital platforms.
+I inform, educate, entertain and engage HarHub different communities using the appropriate channel for different audiences like program benificaries, partners and clients.

+I work on building communities in innovation, tech and entreprenurship that collaborates as teams and co-design or co-create solutions to address issues.